 Smith’s latest Biblical fiction offering is not so much the story of Ruth and Boaz together, though that is certainly part of it.
 Rather, it is more an account of Ruth and Boaz’s separate lives, woven with skill and imagination until they beautifully connect.

-— RT Book Reviews four star review.
+— RT Book Reviews four star rating.

 "bringing new life to women from the pages of Scripture"